 He was the paediatrician in charge of his three daughters.
 The man had visited his home on a few occasions.
 He even came to his church once.
 “How dare you do this to me?”
 Dele saw red.
 “My family has been good to you.”

 Dr Gabe merely laughed.
 “Priceless.”
 He pushed himself off the table and leaned forward till they were at eye level.
 “Your daughter, Eve, she told me she wished you were dead.
 She also spoke of the unspeakable things you do to her young body.
 How old is she again?”

 Dele stared in shock at the man’s revelation.
 He knows.
 “I…I…”

 “Oh, spare me the explanation.
 You’ve molested her since she was six.
 She’s eleven.
-And what made me certain that you deserve cleansing was the fact that you had already started with Sonia.
+And what made me certain that you deserve cleansing was the sad discovery that you had already started with Sonia.
 She is six.”
 Dr Gabe patted his cheek with three sharp slaps.
 “You will die tonight.
-I would preach to you a holy message with the same words you spew at your congregation.
-I would heal this world of diseases like you.
-And I would pray for your soul as it leaves your body.
-I would pray that hell be real, and that you burn for every child you’ve destroyed.
-I would send you to the very pits I sent that priest who killed my sister when I was a boy-a boy too helpless to do anything about it.
-These boys and girls that worms like you trample, these flowers you pluck and grind to the mud, they are my sisters and brothers.
-I would avenge them all until the guilt of the loss of my sister is washed away.”
+I will preach to you a holy message with the same words you spew at your congregation.
+And I will pray for your soul as it leaves your body.
+I will pray that hell be real, and that you burn for every child you’ve destroyed.
+I will send you to the very pits I sent that priest who killed my sister when I was a boy–a boy too helpless to do anything about it.
+These boys and girls that worms like you trample, these flowers you pluck and grind in the mud, they are my sisters and brothers.
+And I will avenge them all until the guilt of the loss of my sister is washed away.”

 Dele stared, terror causing his jaws to go slack.
 “P-please, I beg you.
 You of all people should know children lie some times.
 Eve is an incredibly foolish girl.
 She-”